mchjohnson13/Group05/README.md

 #### Segment 2
 * Slides and Presentation: Began first phase of presentation organization and editing.
 #### Segment 3
+* Slides and Presentation: Coordinated with group to include and emphasize relevant presentation material
 #### Segment 4
 ---
 ### Michelle Johnson